First I'll talk about cryptographically secured numbers and later we will discuss about random numbers.

 random_bytes(int length)

-It returns a string of length given as arguments.
-It returns error if wrong parameters are given or required level randomness can not be generated.
 The best thing about random_int is its API is the same as rand() and mt_rand() function.
 Hence we need not to convert bytes to an int in case if we want an int as our first choice.

 If you are using an older verion of php then you should use openssl_random_pseudo_bytes(int,bool)